Skip to main content

 Long-Term Dietary Support

-Dietary changes can be hard to maintain over a long period of time — even when those changes directly affect a person’s well-being.
+Dietary changes can be hard to maintain over long periods of time — even when those changes directly affect people’s well-being.
 This may be especially true when patients get brief nutritional information in the doctor’s office and nowhere else.

 Education and pamphlets are the beginning of dietary support, but managers of health care institutions can also implement certain measures that encourage ongoing discussions: